NMA93/Accessibility-Designer-Guide/docs/design-rules/typography.md

 ## Print also works digitally

 For centuries, typefaces have been refined by type designers, typographers and designers.
-Many specifications that work for **print can also be transferred to the web** and can increase the usability of a page.
+Many specifications that work for print can also be transferred to the web and can increase the usability of a page.

 ## Fonts sizes
-From classical typography we know a clear classification of font sizes, **3 categories have been established**:
+From classical typography we know a clear classification of font sizes, 3 categories have been established:

 ### For print